Fluent (NASDAQ:FLNT) Stock Rating Upgraded by TheStreet

-TheStreet upgraded shares of Fluent (NASDAQ:FLNT) from a d+ rating to a c- rating in a research report sent to investors on Friday, TheStreetRatingsTable reports.
+Fluent (NASDAQ:FLNT) was upgraded by equities researchers at TheStreet from a “d+” rating to a “c-” rating in a note issued to investors on Friday, TheStreetRatingsTable reports.

-Several other equities research analysts have also weighed in on FLNT.
-ValuEngine lowered Fluent from a hold rating to a sell rating in a research report on Tuesday, October 27th.
-Zacks Investment Research lowered Fluent from a buy rating to a hold rating in a report on Tuesday, October 13th.
-Canaccord Genuity started coverage on Fluent in a report on Wednesday, August 26th.
-They set a buy rating and a $5.00 price target on the stock.
-Finally, Barrington Research raised Fluent from a market perform rating to an outperform rating and set a $4.50 price target on the stock in a report on Monday.
-One analyst has rated the stock with a sell rating, one has assigned a hold rating and two have assigned a buy rating to the stock.
-The stock presently has an average rating of Hold and an average target price of $4.08.
+FLNT has been the subject of a number of other reports.
+Barrington Research raised shares of Fluent from a “market perform” rating to an “outperform” rating and set a $4.50 price objective for the company in a research note on Monday.
+Zacks Investment Research lowered Fluent from a “buy” rating to a “hold” rating in a report on Tuesday, October 13th.
+ValuEngine lowered Fluent from a “hold” rating to a “sell” rating in a research report on Tuesday, October 27th.
+Finally, Canaccord Genuity began coverage on Fluent in a research note on Wednesday, August 26th.
+They set a “buy” rating and a $5.00 price objective for the company.
+One research analyst has rated the stock with a sell rating, one has given a hold rating and two have assigned a buy rating to the company.
+The company currently has an average rating of “Hold” and an average price target of $4.08.

-In other news, President Matthew Conlin purchased 14,441 shares of Fluent stock in a transaction dated Thursday, August 13th.
-The stock was acquired at an average cost of $2.32 per share, for a total transaction of $33,503.12.
-Following the acquisition, the president now directly owns 6,040,800 shares in the company, valued at $14,014,656.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, CEO Ryan Schulke purchased 14,915 shares of Fluent stock in a transaction dated Thursday, August 13th.
-The shares were purchased at an average price of $2.32 per share, with a total value of $34,602.80.
-Following the completion of the acquisition, the chief executive officer now owns 6,443,790 shares in the company, valued at $14,949,592.80.
+In related news, President Matthew Conlin bought 14,441 shares of the company’s stock in a transaction on Thursday, August 13th.
+The shares were bought at an average price of $2.32 per share, with a total value of $33,503.12.
+Following the transaction, the president now owns 6,040,800 shares in the company, valued at $14,014,656.
+The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, CEO Ryan Schulke purchased 14,915 shares of the business’s stock in a transaction on Thursday, August 13th.
+The shares were bought at an average price of $2.32 per share, for a total transaction of $34,602.80.
+Following the purchase, the chief executive officer now directly owns 6,443,790 shares in the company, valued at approximately $14,949,592.80.
 The disclosure for this purchase can be found here.
-21.00% of the stock is owned by insiders.
+21.00% of the stock is owned by company insiders.

-Several hedge funds have recently modified their holdings of FLNT.
-Virtu Financial LLC bought a new position in shares of Fluent in the 2nd quarter valued at approximately $31,000.
-Engineers Gate Manager LP bought a new position in Fluent in the 2nd quarter worth approximately $43,000.
-Aries Wealth Management increased its position in Fluent by 75.0% in the 2nd quarter.
-Aries Wealth Management now owns 35,000 shares of the company’s stock worth $62,000 after buying an additional 15,000 shares during the period.
-Zeke Capital Advisors LLC increased its position in Fluent by 45.0% in the 2nd quarter.
-Zeke Capital Advisors LLC now owns 43,709 shares of the company’s stock worth $78,000 after buying an additional 13,559 shares during the period.
-Finally, Mackay Shields LLC bought a new position in Fluent in the 2nd quarter worth approximately $112,000.
-30.72% of the stock is currently owned by institutional investors and hedge funds.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in FLNT.
+Geode Capital Management LLC raised its position in Fluent by 6.8% during the 1st quarter.
+Geode Capital Management LLC now owns 618,147 shares of the company’s stock worth $723,000 after buying an additional 39,256 shares during the last quarter.
+Two Sigma Advisers LP purchased a new position in shares of Fluent during the first quarter worth $116,000.
+Mackay Shields LLC acquired a new position in Fluent during the second quarter valued at $112,000.
+Virtu Financial LLC purchased a new stake in Fluent in the second quarter valued at $31,000.
+Finally, Bank of America Corp DE grew its position in Fluent by 34.9% during the 2nd quarter.
+Bank of America Corp DE now owns 100,091 shares of the company’s stock worth $178,000 after purchasing an additional 25,916 shares during the period.
+30.72% of the stock is currently owned by hedge funds and other institutional investors.

 About Fluent